 - College students enrolled at Moreno Valley College as home college

-- Low income, potentially first generation backgrounds with demonstrated academic need for program services
+- Income qualifying, potentially first generation backgrounds with demonstrated academic need for program services

 - Enrolled full time and planning to complete a degree and transfer to a four year program